-The mission of the Bass Museum of Art is to “inspire and educate by exploring the connections between our historical collections and contemporary art”.
+The mission of the Bass Museum of Art is to “present contemporary art to excite, challenge and educate.”
 Curators and artists actively engage with the collection, presenting a myriad of interpretations and perspectives.
 For this reason, visitors are presented different and multiple selections of the permanent collection at any given time.
-For more information on what selection of works from the permanent collection are on view, please contact: 305.673.7530

 The permanent collection of the Bass Museum of Art spans more than five hundred years and four continents, including Renaissance and Baroque paintings; Rococo court paintings and English portraiture; nineteenth- and twentieth-century landscape and historical paintings; painting and sculpture from North America, Latin America and the Caribbean; contemporary photography; Asian art; European decorative arts; as well as a unique collection of works on paper.
 Works from the collection will be rotated on a regular basis in the Sol M. Taplin Gallery and the newly renovated Peter E. and Annemarie H. Houghton Gallery, located on the first level of the museum.